9guest/endfield-minimaki/README.md

 This project is licensed under the [MIT License](LICENSE).

 > *Endfield Minimaki is a fan-made, unofficial companion app.
-Arknights: Endfield and all related assets are property of HyperGryph / Yostar.*
+Arknights: Endfield and all related assets are property of HyperGryph / Gryphline.*